-A little molten cake trivia for you.
+A little molten chocolate cake trivia for you.
 As the story goes, these cakes were reputedly created when Vongerichten was creating a new dessert recipe and pulled these chocolate cakes out of the oven too soon.
 When he cut into one, he found that instead of the dense crumb he expected, a center of molten chocolate oozed out.
 Vongerichten knew a good thing when he saw—and tasted—it.
 And so do you.
 Behold, your new signature dessert.

 Classic Molten Chocolate Cakes